Joshua Tibatemwa

 Joshua Tibatemwa-Ekirikubinza (born 10 September 1996) is a Ugandan Olympic swimmer.
 He represented his country at the 2016 Summer Olympics, where he ranked 64th with a time of 25.98 seconds.
 He did not advance to the semifinals.
 He was Uganda's flagbearer during the opening ceremony.

+Education

+He attended and graduated from the Aga Khan Academy in Mombasa in 2015.
+He later attended Grinnell College in Iowa, USA, where he studied computer science and economics.

+Career

+He set two national records at the World Championships in Kazan, Russia in 2015, for 50m freestyle and 50m breaststroke.
+Also, at the Rio 2016 Olympics, he competed in the men's 50m freestyle event finishing 64th out of the 85 swimmers in the heats with a time of 25.98 seconds.
+Though he did not make it for the semi-finals.